 - Friday – Saturday: 12 pm – 12 am

 Their motto is “From the Ararat to the Atlas”, and their menu covers the Mediterranean, the Middle East, and the Caucasian countries.
-The easy-going atmosphere, tapas-style food to share, don’t miss out on the Muhammara.
+With the easy-going atmosphere, and tapas-style food to share, don’t miss out on the Muhammara.
 Booking is highly recommended.

 - Address: Dob street 5

 - Monday – Sunday: 12 pm – 12 am

 The best gourmet sausages in Budapest are made from scratch in a tiny space.
 The shitake mushroom wild boar version is probably our number one choice.

 - Monday – Thursday: 11:30 am – 9:30 pm